cessen/tenthash/docs/design_rationale.md

 This document focuses on how TentHash's design affects the quality of the hash, but there is a Q&A at the end that also addresses topics like speed and seeding.

+**A note about terminology:** the terms "collision resistance" and "collision resistance strength" are used throughout this document.
+They are *not* used in their cryptographic sense, since TentHash is a non-cryptographic hash.
+Rather, they are used as a convenient short-hand for something along the lines of "likelihood of hash collisions with legitimate data", simply because I'm not aware of any convenient terms that unambiguously express this concept.

 ## The xor & mix loop.